 MS and MCS Graduate Supervisory Committee

 Together, the permanent advisor and you will decide on other members of the graduate supervisory committee, which will supervise the rest of your graduate work.
 You should approach each potential member and explain your plans, then ask that person to serve on the committee.
-The committee must then be approved by the Department head and the Dean of the School of Graduate Studies.
+The committee must then be approved by the Department Head and the Vice Provost for Graduate Studies.

 For students seeking a Master's degree, the committee consists of the major professor and two other faculty members, at least one of whom has to be in a research area different from that of the committee chair (permanent advisor).
 Your permanent advisor must be within the CS Department if you receive department funding (research or teaching assistantship, or fellowship).